April 29th to June 27th: Thursday to Monday only - 10 am to 5 pm*

 This includes a 10% charitable donation which can be deducted if you prefer

 One important change to control numbers and remove the need to handle cash and tickets is a move to online ticket sales, administered by See Tickets.
 To visit, therefore, a booking must be made in advance.
+Please use the link below to book your visit and arrival time.

 For groups or larger parties, please contact the museum, we may be able to provide a discounted rate.